gadicc/fetch-mock-cache/README.md

 import { describe, expect, test as it } from "@jest/globals";
 import createCachingMock from "jest-fetch-mock-cache";

+// See list of possible stores, below. import Store from "jest-fetch-mock-cache/lib/stores/nodeFs";

-import Store from "./stores/nodeFs"; // see #Stores below const cachingMock = createCachingMock({ store: new Store() });
+const cachingMock = createCachingMock({ store: new Store() });

 describe("cachingMock", () => {